 From the time the babies taking their first steps outdoors, that is also the time for parents to find the right shoes for their kids.
 Besides the fashion aspect and comfortability, the most important thing is that children need to wear the correct size shoes for their foot development.

 Measuring a baby’s feet accurately can be a challenge.
-If you want to buy properly fitting shoes, though – and especially if you plan to order them online – knowing how to measure the baby foot for the right size shoe is crucial.
+If you want to buy properly fitting physical therapist approved shoes, though Toddler Summer Shoes Girl and especially if you plan to order them online – knowing how to measure the baby foot for the right size shoe is crucial.
 There are several methods that work well.
 Whichever you choose, make sure to put your baby in comfortable socks first.

 How to Measure the Exact Guide For Parents?

-The simplest way of how to measure kids shoe size is to take them to a shoe shop with a qualified shoe fitter or try on the shoes directly.
-When trying on the shoes, make sure that the kids do not draw the toes up.
+The simplest way of how to measure kids’ shoe sizes is to take them to a shoe shop with a qualified shoe fitter or try on the shoes directly.
+When trying on the shoes, make sure How To Measure Shoe Size For Baby that the kids do not draw the toes up.
 The right size is when you put your finger along the heel, between the back of the shoe and your child’s foot, and realize that your finger fit snugly that space which is about 0.5-to-0.65 inches, similar to 1.5 cm-to-2 cm.

 While your child’s size may vary, use this child foot measure chart to determine a baby’s shoe size by age: